adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 page, a list page and a detail page.
 These pages have three elements - a XAML definition file, a (simple) code-behind file and a view model.

+> This book is not intending to introduce you to everything that there is to know about Xamarin and UI programming with XAML.
+If you wish to have that sort of introduction, then I recommend reading the excellent book by Charles Petzold: [Creating Mobile Apps with Xamarin.Forms][10].

 I tend to use MVVM (or Model-View-ViewModel) for UI development in Xamarin based applications.
 It's a nice clean pattern and is well understood and documented.
 In MVVM, there is a 1:1 correlation between the view and the